You’re probably being wisely proactive a lot without even realizing it.

 Neglect your pH, and your lawn will struggle, unable to use that fertilizer you’re paying for.

 You could end up paying more in the long run to get your lawn back in shape.
-Or, include lime treatment in your commercial landscaping services contract.
+Or, be proactive and include lime treatment in your contract to avoid expensive commercial landscaping problems.

 4. Snow and Ice Management

-Winters around here haven’t been too bad lately, right?
+Winters around here aren’t always too bad, right?

 Isn’t it possible to breeze through snow season without paying for snow and ice management?